ShubhamVG/cine/README.md

 Utility that let's you convert images and videos to ASCII art.
 (Only tested on Linux right now.)

 ## Overview
-Written in Go, `cine` first scales the input image/gif/video to images/frames of the same size as that of the terminal and then converts those into ASCII and then prints them on the screen in a loop.
+Written in Go, `cine` first scales the input image/gif/video to images/frames of the same size as that of the terminal (which is retrived from `stty size`) and then converts those into ASCII and then prints them on the screen in a loop.
 The output can be displayed in the terminal with color glyphs or as grayscale or as just colors (kinda like `timg` but pixelated), depending on flags included.
 Oh, it uses ANSI BTW (like how I use arch BTW).

 ### Features
 - Convert images and videos to ASCII art.